Rewriting the Narrative: Using Narrative Therapy in Trauma Treatment in Centennial, CO

 Recovering After Trauma

-Rewriting the narrative is about placing it in context, acknowledging what was lived, and recognizing that it is only part of the story.
 If you’d like to learn more about narrative therapy or schedule an appointment for trauma counseling, please reach out to Chestnut Oak Counseling in Centennial, CO.
-We would be honored to guide you on this journey.
+We would be honored to guide you on this journey and help you work toward healing, growth, and recovery.